maladroitthief/knowledge-base/permanent-notes/Assembler.md

 ---
+title: Assembler
+layout: idea
 tags:
-  - idea
+  -
-aliases:
 ---

 # Assembler

 A translator of symbolic version of an instruction to binary.
 Assembly language is an example of a symbolic language and machine language is a binary language.

 ## References